jhaayush2004/Homepricepredicting-ML-model/README.md

 This is a Machine Learning model which predicts the price of house/flat in a Bengaluru's particular area.
-The model has been trained on kaggle's dataset.
+The model has been trained on kaggle's dataset.It has been wriiten in python language.It is 88% accurate with an impressive F1-score.
+Data has been cleaned rigourousely using different techniques.Finally data has been divided into train and test set.